score-spec/docs/content/en/docs/Get started/Transform/docker.md

 linkTitle: "Compose"
 weight: 4
 description: >
-  Learn to translate a Score Specification file into a Docker Compose configuration with the target Platform CLI tool.
+  Learn to translate a Score Specification file into a Docker Compose configuration with the target Score implementation tool.
 ---

 {{% alert %}}